Susannah: Production history

 In 1996, the opera was performed as a community project directed by John La Bouchardiere at mac (Birmingham) in 1996.
 In November 2001 AAC presents Opera for All put on four performances of Susannah at the Sir Richard Eyre Theatre in Willesden, London NW10.
 The first fully professional production in the UK was by English Touring Opera in 2008.

 The opera had its New York Metropolitan Opera premiere in 1999 with Renée Fleming in the title role, and Samuel Ramey.

 The Theater Hagen mounted a production in the spring of 2012.
 In 2010, with a cast including Latonia Moore as Susannah and James Morris as Blitch, the Opera of Bilbao, Spain produced Susannah conducted by John Mauceri with the Robert Falls production premiered in Chicago but also produced at the Metropolitan Opera New York.

+St. Petersburg Opera Company staged a production in 2014 at the Palladium Theater.
+The cast included Susan Hellman Spatafora as Susannah and Todd Donovan as Olin Blitch, with Michael Unger as Stage Director and Mark Sforzini as Conductor.
+A DVD of the production was created on the Naxos label, which was awarded The Best of 2017 - Recordings/Video by Opera News.